Udom Sittiwirattham: Early life and education

 Udom received a Bachelor of Laws from Ramkhamhaeng University, and a Master of Laws from Chulalongkorn University.

 Career

-Udom previously served as a presiding judge of the Supreme Court of Thailand, overseeing appeals and petitions.
+He previously served as a presiding judge of the Supreme Court of Thailand, overseeing appeals and petitions.

 Constitutional Court

 Udom's appointment was given royal endorsement by King Vajiralongkorn on 1 April 2020 and was published in the Royal Gazette on 6 April 2020.

 Move Forward Party dissolution

 On 7 August 2024, the Constitutional Court issued a dissolution resolution to the Move Forward Party, unanimously voting that the party sought to take control of the country through unconstitutional means, and 8 to 1 voting that that party had acted in ways that were hostile to Thailand's constitutional monarchy.

 People's Party fundraising comments

-After the Move Forward Party was reorganized as the People's Party, Udom was quoted at a 15 August 2024 seminar in Surat Thani as saying “Frankly speaking, they should thank me for dissolving the party.
+After the Move Forward Party was reorganized as the People's Party, Udom was quoted at a 15 August 2024 seminar in Surat Thani as saying "Frankly speaking, they should thank me for dissolving the party.
 I helped them collect as much as 20 million baht in donations," referring to the People's Party's fundraising.